Early Settler of Ohio

 Until 1871 pensions were only available to soldiers who were injured in the war and to widows of soldiers who were killed.
 On 14 February 1871 of a new pension act awarded pensions to surviving soldiers who had served at least 60 days and to widows of soldiers providing they were married prior to the end of the war.

 On 10 September 1873 Moses Stewart, residing in Bond township, Lawrence County, Illinois, but giving his mailing address as Crawfordsville, Crawford County, Illinois, applied for a pension for his War of 1812 service.
-9 He declared that he enlisted at Old Town [near Xenia], Ohio on 12 August 1812 in Capt.
+10 He declared that he enlisted at Old Town [near Xenia], Ohio on 12 August 1812 in Capt.
 Jacob Shindledecker’s company of Ohio militia and served until sometime in March 1813, being discharged at Ft.
 Meigs.
 He later declared that he was discharged on 24 October 1812, thus barely meeting the 60-day service requirement.
 Rosters of that company also included his brother Andrew Stewart and Jacob Shingledecker’s brothers John and Abraham Shingledecker.
-10 The company was raised in Greene County and served from 24 August to 31 December 1812 according to other sources.11
+(Also in the company was an Aaron Stewart, who may have been related, and a cousin named Andrew Longstreth.)
+The company was raised in Greene County and served from 24 August to 31 December 1812 according to other sources.11

 I note that the application lists his wife’s maiden name as “Clarissa Canam”, an error that his attorney later corrected when it arose during his widow ‘s pension claim.
 Moses Stewart signed by mark, so he was evidently unable to proofread the application.